GustavoBertran/gustavobertran.github.io/_posts/2025-09-02-Reproducible-Workflows.md

     research allowing others to understand how results were obtained.
 -   **Verification**: They enable other researchers to verify findings, which is crucial for building trust in scientific results.
+-   **Collaboration**; Reproducible workflows facilitate collaboration among researchers, as they can easily share and build upon each other’s work.
+-   **Efficiency**: They save time and resources by allowing researchers to reuse code and data rather than starting from scratch.

+# Key components of reproducible workflows

+1.  **Version Control**: Using tools like Git to track changes in code and documents over time.
+2.  **Documentation**: Providing clear and comprehensive documentation of the research process, including code comments and README files.
+3.  **Data Management**: Organizing and storing data in a way that is accessible and understandable to others.